-When thinking about undertaking any retrofit project, there are 4 main stages to ensure that it is effective and appropriate for your building (although the order in which you choose to carry these steps out may vary depending on the goals and specific needs of your building):
+When thinking about undertaking any retrofit project, there are 4 main stages to ensure that it is effective and appropriate for your building:

-1. Maintenance - if your building is not in good repair then this will reduce the energy efficiency of the property and may prevent any measures to improve this from
+- Maintenance if your building is not in good repair then this will reduce the energy efficiency of the property and may prevent any measures to improve this from working properly.

-- working properly.
 Any repairs needed to the building must be undertaken first before any other works are carried out. - 2.
-Quick wins these are small but important and effective measures such as installing draught-proofing, LED light bulbs or loft insulation. - 3.
-Decarbonisation this is looking at your heating system.
+Quick wins these are small but important and effective measures such as installing draught-proofing, LED light bulbs or loft insulation.

+- 3. Decarbonisation this is looking at your heating system.
 Changing your heating system is the most effective way of reducing a building's carbon emissions.
 Replacing your heating system will also have a big impact on any future energy efficiency improvements you might wish to do. - 4.
 Whole house retrofit or deep retrofit this is taking a holistic and integrated approach to energy efficiency improvements, looking to implement several measures at the same time and making sure that they are compatible with each other.